Three-manifolds with bounded curvature and uniformly positive scalar curvature: Introduction

 \begin{rmk} Yau \cite{Yau76} proved that any complete noncompact manifolds with nonnegative Ricci curvature have at least linear volume growth.
 In general, the volume growth is not uniform.
 Munteanu-Wang \cite{MunteanuWang22} proved that for a complete $3$-manifold with nonnegative Ricci curvature and uniformly positive scalar curvature, the volume has at most uniform linear growth.
-So in the case of a complete noncompact $3$-manifold $(M^3, g)$ with $0 \leq Ric_g \leq \Lambda $ and $R_g \geq 1$, the volume of a geodesic ball has uniformly linear growth. \end{rmk}
+So in the case of a complete noncompact $3$-manifold $(M^3, g)$ with $0 \leq Ric_g \leq \Lambda $ and $R_g \geq 1$, the volume of a geodesic ball has uniformly linear growth.
+That is, for some uniform constants $c_1,c_2>0$, as $r\to \infty$,